On January 20, 1917, representatives of 50 horse shows under the leadership

 Mr. Alfred Maclay engaged himself in the sport as an exhibitor, breeder, and

-judge.
-He devoted himself to his new presidential duties.
-Early in his
+judge, and devoted himself to his new presidential duties.
+In 1927—still early in his

 protests, the election of new members, and other matters occupied the attention

 of the Executive Committee in the next few years.

 At the annual meeting in 1930, a suggestion appeared in the minutes that the